AitoDotAI/aito-python-tools/docs/source/quickstart.rst

 Create a table
 ~~~~~~~~~~~~~~

-The :py:class:`~aito.client.AitoClient` can create a table using a table name and a table schema
+You can :py:func:`~aito.api.create_table` using an :py:class:`~aito.client.AitoClient` and specifying the table name and the table schema

 .. note::
   The example is not direclty copy-pastable.
 Please use your own Aito environment credentials